vorsgren/DSN/README.md

 Various dotfiles and configuration scripts I use

 - todo -

+proper copy paste with system clpibaord in terminal

 configure neovim

 setup feh to work as image preview in mc